SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 ![Network configuration](OPCUA_activate_009.png)

-The dataFEED edgeConnector 840D uses the S7 Communication (TCP/102) protocoll of the 840D SL.
+The dataFEED edgeConnector 840D uses the S7 Communication (TCP/102) protocol of the 840D SL.
 This protocol is by default available at interface **X120** and could be enabled for interface **X130**.

 So the host PC, which should run the dataFEED edgeConnector 840D needs either
-  - a physicall connection to the interface **X120** and an unique IPv4 address within the corresponding network
+  - a physical connection to the interface **X120** and an unique IPv4 address within the corresponding network
-  - or a physicall connection to the interface **X130**, an unique IPv4 address within the corresponding network and S7 Communication protocoll explicitly enabled for this interface.
+  - or a physical connection to the interface **X130**, an unique IPv4 address within the corresponding network and S7 communication protocol explicitly enabled for this interface.

 ## Physical Connection to 840D PL